daveho/freepoll/README.md

 (The `-j` option is just so `make` uses all of your CPU cores.)

-Two executables will be built.
+Two executables will be built in the `build` directory.

 The `freepoll-gui` executable is probably the one you want to use.
 The [Guide](guide.md) explains how to configure and use this program.